-Mr. Craig A. Spisak has served as the Director of the U.S. Army’s Acquisition Support Center (USAASC) since June 2005.
-USAASC is a Direct Reporting Unit (DRU) responsible for providing oversight of the Army Acquisition Corps (AAC) and the Acquisition, Logistics and Technology workforce.
-Under his leadership, USAASC continues to provide major command-level support to the Program Executive Office and PM communities in the areas of resource management, personnel management and force structure.
-The USAASC reports directly to/through the Military Deputy to the Assistant Secretary of the Army (Acquisition, Logistics and Technology) (ASA(ALT)) and the ASA(ALT)/Army Acquisition Executive and provides these senior acquisition leaders and their staff with analysis, guidance, policy, support and services regarding acquisition issues and initiatives.
+Mr. Craig A. Spisak has served as the Director of the U.S. Army Acquisition Support Center (USAASC) since June 2005.
+USAASC is a Direct Reporting Unit responsible for providing oversight of the Army Acquisition Corps (AAC) and the Army Acquisition Workforce.
+Under his leadership, USAASC provides support to the program executive offices in the areas of human resources, resource management (manpower and budget), program structure, and acquisition information management.

-Spisak graduated with honors from The George Washington University where he earned a B.S. in Mechanical Engineering.
-He also holds M.S. degrees in information science and systems management from the University of Southern California and in National Resource Strategy from the Industrial College of the Armed Forces (ICAF) at NDU.
-He is a CDG program graduate and has completed the Advanced Program Manager’s Course at Defense Acquisition University, the Senior Acquisition Course from ICAF and the Leadership in a Democratic Society course at the Federal Executive Institute.
+Mr. Spisak graduated with honors from The George Washington University where he earned a B.S. in Mechanical Engineering.
+He also holds M.S. degrees in information science and systems management from the University of Southern California and in National Resource Strategy from the Industrial College of the Armed Forces (ICAF), now designated the Eisenhower School at the National Defense University.
+He is a Competitive Development Group program graduate and has completed the Advanced Program Manager’s Course at Defense Acquisition University, the Senior Acquisition Course from ICAF, and the Leadership in a Democratic Society course at the Federal Executive Institute.